EU proposes rules for high-risk artificial intelligence uses

 LONDON (AP) — European Union officials unveiled proposals Wednesday for reining in high-risk uses of artificial intelligence such as live facial scanning that could threaten people's safety or rights.

-The draft regulations from the EU's executive commission include rules on the use of the rapidly expanding technology in activities such as choosing school, job or loan applicants.
-They also would ban artificial intelligence outright in a few situations, such as “social scoring” and systems used to manipulate human behavior.
+The draft regulations from the EU's executive commission include rules on the use of the rapidly expanding technology in systems that filter out school, job or loan applicants.
+They also would ban artificial intelligence outright in a few cases considered too risky, such as “social scoring” systems that judge people based on their behavior and physical traits.